dittonjs/NestStarterApp/README.md

 $ git pull upstream main
 ```
 ## Prerequisites
+### VSCode
+I know there are bunch of editors but trust me, VS Code will make your life easier, mostly becuase it is what I use and if you have issues I can help you.
+If you use something else IT WILL BE YOUR RESPONSIBILITY TO MAKE SURE IT IS CONFIGURED PROPERLY.

+Look [here](/VSCODE.md) for information about which extensions and settings we will use.

+### WSL
+If you are on Windows you will need to install WSL2 you must be on windows 10 or higher.
+You can find the instructions on how to set this up [here.](/WSL_SETUP.md)

 ### asdf-vm
 Tool versions are managed using `asdf-vm`.
 You will need to have `asdf-vm` installed first.
+You can install it by following the instructions [here.](/ASDFVM_SETUP.md)

 ## Setup
+Make sure your have navigated to the project directory in your terminal.
 ### Tool versions
 Install the tool versions by running
 ```bash